yangyang-69/pathCLIP/README.md

  | | |__img3.jpg  # The pathway picture you placed
 ```

 Mode2：PDFs with pathway images, place the PDF in the **paper** folder directory.
+Or you can use the PDF file we prepared.

 The data schema to run our code is as follows :